TBC Guide for Shaman Tank Spec “Warden”

 10. Pull abilities

 For pulling your most used abilities are Lightning bolt (LB) and Chain lightning (CL), depending on amount of targets.
 Thanks to those spells and FS you can gather high threat on main target and continue to build on others.
-Also LS will help you, don’t forget to use it pre-pull.
+Don’t forget to use LS pre-pull.

 11. General stats.